fw93810-up/hybrid-ncme-rprg-chirp/README.md

 # Hybrid RPRG-Initialized NCME for Nonlinear Chirp Mode Estimation

-**Note:** This work is based on and inspired by NCME (Tu et al., 2021), VNCMD (Chen et al., 2017), and RPRG (Chen et al., 2017).Parts of the implementation are adapted from external code.
+**Note:** This work is based on and inspired by NCME (Tu et al., 2021), VNCMD (Chen et al., 2017), and RPRG (Chen et al., 2017).
+Parts of the implementation are adapted from external code.

 This repository contains a MATLAB implementation of a hybrid pipeline for estimating and reconstructing multi-component **nonlinear chirp** modes under **crossings** and **large dynamic range**, where weak modes are often buried by residual artifacts from strong modes.